quiltdata/quilt/docs/advanced-features/athena.md

 ### E. Attach that Role to Quilt Users
 1. From "Admin Settings", scroll to "Users"
 2. Find the User(s) who need Athena Access (may need to page through or increase "Rows per page")
-3. Set "R
+3. Set Role to "AthenaAccessRole"

-7. Attach that Role to any Users that need to access Athena

 See [Users and roles](../Catalog/Admin.md) for more details on access control management in Quilt.